This is the white paper for the Classique – 6BM8/ECL82 SE – Stereo Audio Integrated Amplifier Kit.

 These transformers are handmade in the United Kingdom by one of the long established traditional transformers suppliers – Primary Windings.
 We have done extensive tests on a number of transformers and have sourced the best in terms of cost to performance value.
 The transformers were constructed using high grade grain orientated M6 0.35mm laminations, for lower loss and double insulated.
 They also contain separate primary and secondary windings for better safety.

-A laser cut 3mm aluminium mounting plate with all holes pre-drilled and cut is also included in the kit.
+A laser cut 3mm aluminium mounting plate with all holes pre-drilled and cut can be ordered (optional) as part of the kit from the chassis/enclosure page.

 The idea of the kit mounting plate is to provide users a reference design as the first step in building the amplifier.
 Users will be able to set up the amplifier without having to purchase anything extra (OK, you need purchase cables and a fuse).
 The design and placements of parts on the plate will address any problem regarding noise / hum.